 Build on the work of GDOT's Interagency Office of Environmental Quality and Planning and Environmental Linkages Task Force to enhance environmental review processes and promote environmental stewardship as part of future investment planning.
-To achieve a significant reduction in congestion on the National Highway System To improve the efficiency of the surface transportation system 7.00000 00 2000111111 001 01000 modes Evaluate Georgia Ready for Accelerated Development (GRAD) sites for their ability to support targeted industries; identify connectivity needs to meet Rural Strike Teams' timelines.
+Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight To achieve a significant reduction in congestion on the National Highway System To improve the efficiency of the surface transportation system Access to Essential Services A. Connect people to jobs, education and other important destinations using all modes Evaluate Georgia Ready for Accelerated Development (GRAD) sites for their ability to support targeted industries; identify connectivity needs to meet Rural Strike Teams' timelines.
 Identify high priority rural corridor projects, drawing from the Governor's Road Investment Program (GRIP), freight corridors, and evacuation route networks.
 Emphasize the preservation of the existing transportation system.
 To maintain the highway infrastructure asset system in a state of good repair.
-Condition A. Increase proportion of highways and highway assets in 'Good' condition B. Maintain transit vehicles, facilities and amenities in the best operating condition.
-C. Improve the condition of bicycle and pedestrian facilities and amenities D. Improve response time to infrastructure repairs efficiency.
+Improve Infrastructure Condition A. Increase proportion of highways and highway assets in 'Good' condition B. Maintain transit vehicles, facilities and amenities in the best operating condition.
+C. Improve the condition of bicycle and pedestrian facilities and amenities D. Improve response time to infrastructure repairs Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.
 To improve the national freight network, strengthen the ability of rural communities to access national and international trade markets, and support regional economic development.
-To achieve a significant reduction in congestion on the National Highway System To improve the efficiency of the Support Economic Flourity A. Improve freight movement B. Increase funding and funding sources for all transportation modes C. Improve project delivery for all modes
+To achieve a significant reduction in congestion on the National Highway System To improve the efficiency of the Support Economic Vitality A. Improve freight movement B. Increase funding and funding sources for all transportation modes C. Improve project delivery for all modes